Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3000 Gold
 - Wondrous Item
+- Attunement

 **Statikk Ammunition**: The noonquiver is magically loaded with _Statikk Ammunition_ that deal 1d6 additional lightning damage.

 **High Noon**: As a bonus action you can enter a state of focus that lasts until the end of your turn.
 Whenever you take the attack action you can do an additional attack as a part of that action.
-Once this action is used it cannot be used again until 60 second pass.
-Whenever you score a takedown, this cooldown is reduced by 12 seconds.
+You can do this a number of times equal to your proficiency bonus before finishing a long rest.

 ---